Presentation Tips You Don’t Hear – Write in Your Diary

 I stood where I knew I would be speaking from and did nothing else but take in the room.
 The temperature, the sounds, the air-conditioning, lighting, everything.

-When I felt that I owned my own space I then spent a few minutes sitting in a few of the seats the audience would be sitting in as I wanted to see things from their perspective.
+When I felt that I owned my own space I then spent a few minutes sitting in a few of the seats the audience would be sitting.

-Just when I thought it couldn’t feel more embarrassing I moved on to practice a few stretching and breathing exercises and that’s when I really got some funny looks.
+Just when I thought it couldn’t feel more embarrassing, I moved on to practice a few stretching and breathing exercises.
+That’s when I really got some funny looks.

 I guess it was when I started vigorously shaking my limbs and really tensing and relaxing my facial muscles that others began to feel really uncomfortable.

-Voice stretched, muscles moved and relaxed, breathing all done I went back to the room and sat quietly for 5 minutes at the back of the room.
+Voice stretched, muscles moved and relaxed, breathing all done I went back to the room .

 Now in my mind it was time to mingle with the audience and get to know a few people as they entered the room.

-Regardless of profession all of the best performers understand the importance of picturing themselves succeeding in their minds before they actually do what they do in real terms.
+All of the best performers understand the importance of picturing themselves succeeding in their minds before they actually do what they do.